loning/universe/05_observer_and_consciousness.md

 This cyclical process is the essence of observer evolution and the foundation for the overall dimension elevation of the universe.

+### Universe Expression in the Form of Euler-like Formula

+To more precisely express the essence and elegance of universe classicalization, Quantum-Classical Dualism adopts an Euler-like formula:

+$$
+e^{i|\psi\rangle_{\text{Quantum Universe}}}=I_{\text{Classical Knowledge}}+i\cdot S_{\text{Classical Entropy}}
+$$

+This formula clearly demonstrates the beautiful unification of quantum information in the universe (wave nature) and the classical world (knowledge and entropy).
+Classical knowledge is the "real part," and classical entropy is the "imaginary part," reflecting the coexistence of certainty and uncertainty in the classical world.

 ### Unification of Observer and Universe

 Quantum-Classical Dualism reveals the essential unity of observers and the universe: